drts01/notes/stackedit/az.md

 > Leaders are right a lot.
 They have strong judgment and good instincts.
 They seek diverse perspectives and work to disconfirm their beliefs.

+* *S*: The team was moving forward with a solution that did n

 ## Learn and Be Curious

 > Leaders are never done learning and always seek to improve themselves.
 They are curious about new possibilities and act to explore them.